OlegStrekachev/Lightbox-modal/README.md

 - Click navigation functionality;
 - Keyboard key navigation functionality;

+In development:

+- Implementing touch navigation functionality for mobile screen use.

 How to use:

 1. Your gallery should have the following structure: